Einstein Equations for a Noncommutative Spacetime of Lie-Algebraic Type: Abstract

 \section{Abstract}

-{A general formula for the curvature of a central metric, w.r.t a noncommutative spacetime of general Lie-algebraic type is calculated by using the generalized braiding formalism.
-Furthermore, we calculate geometric quantities such as the Riemann tensor and the Ricci tensor and scalar in order to produce quantum corrections to the Einstein field equations. }
+{A general formula is calculated for the connection of a central metric w.r.t.\ a noncommutative spacetime of Lie-algebraic type.
+This is done by using the framework of linear connections on central bi-modules.
+The general formula is further on used to calculate the corresponding Riemann tensor and prove the corresponding Bianchi identities and certain symmetries that are essential to obtain a symmetric and divergenceless Einstein Tensor.
+In particular, the obtained Einstein Tensor is not equivalent to the sum of the noncommutative Riemann tensor and scalar, as in the commutative case, but in addition a traceless term appears.}